NAXAM/kount-ios-binding/README.md

 If you want to learn how to use its APIs, please follow their guidelines [here](https://github.com/Kount/kount-ios-sdk/blob/master/README.md).

 ## License
+**tuyen-vuduc is not responsible for, nor does it grant any licenses to, third-party packages.
+Some packages may require or install dependencies which are governed by additional licenses.**

+Note: This component depends on KountdataCollector for iOS, which is subject to the terms of https://kount.com/solutions/

 KountDataCollector binding library for iOS is released under the MIT license.
 See [LICENSE](./LICENSE) for details.